GA4 Dashboard Guide: Build One People Actually Use

 Method 2: Looker Studio (Google Data Studio) — The Free Standard

-Looker Studio (formerly Google Data Studio) is Google's free dashboard tool and the most popular way to build GA4 dashboards.
+Looker Studio (formerly Google Data Studio) is Google's free dashboard tool and a common way to build GA4 dashboards, especially for Google-native teams.
 It connects natively to GA4 with no configuration.

 Getting Started